 Jeremy Ross has been supporting technology infrastructure in various capacities since 1996.
 He oversees the systems that keep the magazine and events running smoothly.
 This includes supporting the company network, working with vendors and maintaining the Web properties associated with KPG.
 When he’s not behind a computer screen, you’ll find him behind a guitar, making popcorn or at the bottom of a wrestling match with his three children.

-Amanda Bressel is the Make-Up Artist magazine Pro-Card manager and the executive assistant to Michael Key.
+Amanda Bressel is the Make-Up Artist magazine Pro Artist Relations Manager.
 Her background is in marketing and sales.
-As the Pro-Card manager, she coordinates special events and benefits for Pro-Card holders.
+As the Pro Artist Relations manager, she coordinates special events and benefits for Pro-Card holders.
 She attended college on a music scholarship, which inspired her to follow a different path and leave music as her passion.
 She enjoys travel and new adventures, but most of all, helping others.

 Jessica Douglas manages social media, IMATS education and marketing.
 With a B.S. in communications/marketing, and a background in marketing and events, she loves the sociability of her role and the dynamics of working with creative talent.
 When not at work, she’s sipping wine with friends, binging on TV series, dreaming of her next travels or scheming up ways to get her partner to agree to a puppy.
 It will happen, one day.